hamiltonnBC/Viking_History/viking-atlas-v2/HOW_IT_WORKS.md

 5. Add a colour mapping in `MapContainer.tsx` (the `typeColor` map)

 ---

+> The in-app credits block has moved from the Timeline footer to the **About page** (`HomeSplash`).
+The credits below are for the documentation file only.

 ### Made by Nicholas Hamilton & America Gaona Borges